rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

-These are looking generally pretty uniform, meaning salary is independant of most of these features.
+These are looking generally pretty uniform, meaning salary is independent of most of these features.

-There some data points at the extermes that stick out.
+There some data points at the extremes that stick out.
 Let's keep going - maybe we can add some more predictive features.

 ### Create Features